bestwebsoft/Job-board-wordpress-plugin/readme.txt

 * Bugfix : Session bugs were fixed.

 == Upgrade Notice ==

+= V1.0.7 =
+We fixed bug with editing of default employments.
+We fixed bug with plugin work on multisite.
+We fixed bug with displaying of the new jobs on the user profile page.
+Ability to restore settings to defaults.

 = V1.0.6 =
 BWS plugins section is updated.
 We updated all functionality for wordpress 4.2.2.